 They even get to dabble in detailed combat mechanics and are able to command their fleet during tactical battles.
 Gamers can also trade goods, build industries, run mining operations and get involved in factional politics.
-Starfarer is now available for Linux, Mac OS and Windows.
+Starfarer is now available for Linux, Mac OS, and Windows.

 If you love the Dark Ages theme employed in Mount and Blade, then you’ll surely want to try your hand at Medieval II: Total War.
 The game enables brave hearts to take command of their army and spread out across the vast terrain.
-Noted to be the forth installment in the acclaimed Total War series, this entrant accommodates up to 10,000 troops which are scattered across epic 3D battlefields, according to developer The Creative Assembly.
+Noted to be the fourth installment in the acclaimed Total War series, this entrant accommodates up to 10,000 troops which are scattered across epic 3D battlefields, according to developer The Creative Assembly.

-Your territory can expand though countries like the Middle East, Europe, Africa and the New World.
-Other attributes infused here include an advanced terrain system, intense multiplayer battles, a new epic single player campaign, real-time battles and enhanced weather effects.
-It’s upto you to recruit and train armies as well as outsmart your opponents along the way.
+Your territory can expand though countries like the Middle East, Europe, Africa, and the New World.
+Other attributes infused here include an advanced terrain system, intense multiplayer battles, a new epic single-player campaign, real-time battles, and enhanced weather effects.
+It’s up to you to recruit and train armies as well as outsmart your opponents along the way.

 4 – Eve Online: